 When you invest small amounts of money, one common mistake is to put them all in one place.
 After all, why divide a small amount?
 Actually, it’s better to invest in 30-40 local and foreign companies.
 This gives you good diversification, which means you can expect your investment to grow at around the same rate as the market (historically, this has been 6% per year).

 Don’t worry, we’ve gone to great lengths to make it easy for you to start investing.
 Get your free investment strategy and customise it by picking your investment themes and personal risk profile.
 As soon as you are satisfied with your individual portfolio, you can start opening your account.
 That’s it!

 After you transfer your investment sum into your trading account, we take care of all the technical details on your behalf.
 This includes monitoring your investment, annual rebalancing, and the fulfilment of shareholder obligations (if you don’t want to do these yourself).

 Key points to remember about investing in Switzerland

 To sum it up, we want to remind you of the most important points of this article.
 This will help you to keep an overview of all the investment opportunities in Switzerland.

 - Information is important: Different ways to invest have different pros and cons.
 Always consider the risk and expected return but also take note on whether you can access your money when you need it.

 Using our online tool, you can easily pick the sustainable and socially responsible investment themes that are most important to you.
-We show you exactly what stocks we recommend you to invest in.
 You can also adjust your financial goals and risk preferences.
 With every adjustment you make, our algorithm makes sure your portfolio is financially sound.
 This way, you can control where your money goes – without compromising your returns.